wue-iot-note/wue-iot-note.github.io/docs/protocol-analysis/snmp/index.md

 0030   64 43 6f 6d 20 52 58 31 35 30 31                  dCom RX1501
 ```

+According to BER, the first two numbers of any OID (x.y) are encoded as one value using the formula (40*x)+y.
+The first two numbers in an SNMP OID are always 1.3.
+Therefore, the first two numbers of an SNMP OID are encoded as 43 or 0x2B, because (40*1)+3 = 43.

 ### Common Data Types
 Refer to [BER Encoding](./ber-encoding/) for more details